RichardKruemmel/software-design-edu-maze/readme.md

 This is a maze generator and solver.
 It is a simple deskptop app that uses python and tkinter.
-Here is some documentation of the
+Here is some documentation of the functions

 ## redraw() method